Epaphus: Phaethon

 Epaphus was also a contemporary and the rival of Phaethon, son of Helios and Clymene.
 He criticized his heraldry saying, "Poor, demented fellow, what will you not credit if your mother speaks, you are so puffed up with the fond conceit of your imagined sire, the Lord of Day."
 This prompted Phaethon to undertake his fateful journey in his father's chariot of the sun.

 Reign and death

 Epaphus is regarded in the myths as the founder of Memphis, Egypt.
 Hera being envious that her husband's bastard ruled such a great kingdom, saw to it that Epaphus should be killed while hunting.

-David Rohl identifies Epaphus with the Hyksos pharaoh Apophis.
+David Rohl identifies Epaphus with the Hyksos pharaoh Apophis though his chronology has been rejected by most Egyptologists.